 We are all human.
 There are things that we have to do…like taxi driving and grocery shopping and dusting and mopping the floor.
 God exists in the routine, ordinary things we do, and can work in us and through us in our ordinary tasks.
 Not everything we do will have the label “ministry” or “church” as a hashtag.

 “Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.”
 Col. 3:23-24

 But I want you to take an honest appraisal…Have you filled your calendar with too much?
 Have activities taken precedence over spending time with God?
 Be brave, Sister.
 Do you need to learn to say “No”?

 We will need to be brave to take a stand to do what God is calling us to do.
 We will have to make tough choices.
 It may mean missing out on time with dear friends or feeling left out of the crowd or missing a festive holiday party.
 But please hear this from a gal who has traveled here…it will be worth the sacrifice.
 Following after God with all of our heart, soul, and mind is definitely worth the pursuit!

 I urge you to continue to seek God for wisdom with your holiday schedule, asking specifically for discretion in your current commitments.
-You don’t have to attend EVERYTHING.
+You don’t have to attend EVERYTHING in the hustle and bustle.
 Did you ever consider that God has a purpose for you in every moment?
 If you are too tired or exhausted to keep up the pace, go ahead and call an audible.
 You can take a time-out.
 Stay at home.
 With Jesus, there is no pressure to keep up with the Jones’.

 How are you preserving time during the holidays to spend time with Jesus?